myoung8223/LAN-Media-Streaming/README.md

      `make`; see its README), run the settings app to set the name/password, and optionally add it to your desktop's autostart.
 It appears to the sender exactly like any other receiver.
-2. **Sender** — build `windows-sender/` (or run a published build), place the required FFmpeg 7.1 shared DLLs next to the executable (see that folder's README), enter the receiver's name — or its hostname or IP (see *Finding the receiver*) — and the matching password, choose the display to capture and your video options (resolution, bitrate, frame rate — or keep the defaults), then click **Start streaming**.
+2. **Sender** — pick one:
+   - *Windows:* build `windows-sender/` (or run a published build), place the required FFmpeg 7.1 shared DLLs next to the executable (see that folder's README), enter the receiver's name — or its hostname or IP (see *Finding the receiver*) — and the matching password, choose the display to capture and your video options (resolution, bitrate, frame rate — or keep the defaults), then click **Start streaming**.
+   - *Android:* build and install `android-sender/` on an Android 10+ device — a phone, tablet, or a Chromebook that runs Android apps — open it, enter the receiver's name/hostname/IP and password, set your video options and whether to include device audio, tap **Start streaming**, and grant the screen-capture prompt when it appears.
 3. On the first encrypted connection the receiver's certificate is pinned;
    verify the fingerprint once and it's remembered thereafter.